Chapter 1 Friends are always there

 "OK!"
 They called back.
 And with that I walked to Conner's.

 A/N: This is a story that I plan on publishing.
 I posted it on here to find out if it was any good.
 If it isn't I will change it up and repost it chapter by chapter.
 Please review to this, I really need feedback.
 REVIEW!

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Emily_HartWrite a Review